Ozzyboshi/AmigaDemo_the_crows/README.md

 In the single playfile mode version only TABX is used since the sprite must say always at the top of the screen.
 In the dual playfield mode he skull follows a sinusoidal path with f(x) = 80sin((1/-45.8599)x)+130.
 The dual playfield mode features also a background starfield, this is achieved recycling 127 times the third sprite register which contains only one bit set.The stars are gathered together into 3 groups, each one is characterized by a different speed: low, medium and high.

+### Checkboard
+From version 1.5 there's also a checkboard taking the scene on the background of the demo, it appears after that the banner has reached the top 10 times.
+The checkboard is stored on even bitplanes (playfield 2) in this way:
+- bitplane 2 : set to zero
+- bitplane 4 : contains the check.iff (2 colors raw version)
+- bitplane 6 : filled with 0 for the first 128 rows and with 1 for the second 128 rows, this is required to show transparency on the top half of the screen and to show the checkboard without transparency on the bottom half.
+The checkboard effect is then achieved in copperlist using the wait instruction: then the raster position reaches some pre-calculated vertical position, the colors are swapped.
+In order to achieve the movement effect we change the wait instructions on the copperlist, the new values are stored in the BufHL buffer.
+BufHL is a preallocated 64*26 memory portion and it is initialized by the initCheckerH routine.
+Each time MovChecker routine is excuted, it searches the new wait values within BufHL according to posChecker which contains the current position of the checkboard.
+The MovChecker routine is also responsible for color swapping when the 64 times cycles has ended, colors are stored in the CheckerColTab buffer.
+The checkboard move instructions on this demo are a modified version of an old CBC cracktro of the game "Heroes of the Lance" written by Freddy (a Frenchman asm programmer who apparently lives near Versailles).
+The vertical checkboard was drawn by Dr. Procton.

+### Fade in
+At the very beginning of the demo, the crowman and the banner fade from black to theirs real colors in 16 phases, each phase is executed every 7 frames.
+Each component of the RGB color is divided by 16 and multiplied by a counter from zero (black) to 16 (full original color).
+The fade in colors involved are from color 1 to 7 (first playfield) and from 9 to 15 (second playfield).
+The fade in effect are calculated by FadeInBitplane1 and FadeInBitplane2 routines.

+### Credit scene
+The demo ends with a credit scene, nothing complicated here, dual playfield is always ON, on the background there is an image of a crow, on the foreground some text copied from memory to the front playfield.
+The pointer of the playfield is always increased giving the illusion of text crolling towards the top of the screen.

 ### Adf version with splash screen
 The dual playfield version of this demo is released in adf version, ready to be written into a regular DD floppy disk.